sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Bend Will

-Starting at 7th level, you can assert control over a targetís mind by using an action.
+Starting at 7th level, you can assert control over a target√≠s mind by using an action.
 The type of creature you can target is based on your psion level, as shown on the table below.

 TABLE: BEND WILL